-Miguel Machuqueiro is an Invited Assistant Professor at the Departamento de Química e Bioquímica, Faculdade de Ciências, Universidade de Lisboa (FCUL).
+Miguel Machuqueiro is an Assistant Researcher at the Departamento de Química e Bioquímica, Faculdade de Ciências, Universidade de Lisboa (FCUL).
 He got his degree in Biochemistry from FCUL and a PhD in Bioorganic Chemistry from the University of Bern, Switzerland.

 The study of biologically relevant macromolecules at the molecular level has been challenging for quite some time for researchers.
 In recent years, molecular modeling and simulation is the field of research that probably has more enthusiastically contributed with atomistic information.